newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/verify-license-massage-therapy.md

   Verify your staff is licensed.
 The CTA button needs to accommodate both.

-  CTA 1: "Apply for a License"(https://www.njconsumeraffairs.gov/mbt/Pages/individual.aspx)
+  CTA 1: "Apply for My License"(https://www.njconsumeraffairs.gov/mbt/Pages/individual.aspx)

-  CTA 2: "Verify Staff Are Licensed"(https://newjersey.mylicense.com/verification/)
+  CTA 2: "Verify My Staff Are Licensed"(https://newjersey.mylicense.com/verification/)
 filename: verify-license-massage-therapy
 urlSlug: verify-license-massage-therapy
 name: Apply for Your License and Ensure Your Staff is Licensed